How to buy a house before you turn 25

 How much deposit do you need to buy a house?

 Various sources estimate the average deposit used to buy a house in the UK to be about 15% of the value of the property.
-So, for a house that costs the same as the average property in the UK (£270,708), a 15% deposit would be just over £40,000.
+So, for a house that costs the same as the average property in the UK (£295,903), a 15% deposit would be almost £45,000.

 Of course, there's a lot more to it than that.
 For starters, even though the average deposit is about 15%, you don't have to save that amount.

-Mortgages tend to be available for up to 95% of the value of the property.
-So, you may only need to save for a 5% deposit.
+Mortgages tend to be available for up to 95% of the value of the property, meaning you may only need to save for a 5% deposit.

 However, the bigger your deposit, the better your chances of being offered the best first-time buyer mortgages.
-If you've saved enough for a 15% deposit, mortgage lenders will likely see you as less of a risk than someone with a 5% deposit, and they should offer you lower interest rates.
+If you've saved enough for a 15% deposit, mortgage lenders will likely see you as less of a risk than someone with a 5% deposit.
+If this is the case, they should offer you lower interest rates.
 On top of that, the monthly repayments should be lower, too.

 And don't forget that the size of the deposit you need will also depend on where you want to buy a house.

 In short, if you're trying to work out how big a deposit you'll need to buy a house, you should first work out where you want to live.
 Next, figure out your chances of saving a bigger amount to get a better mortgage.
-Then, set yourself a target of how much you'd like to save and use our tips below to get there.
+Then, set yourself a target of how much you'd like to save.
+You can use our tips below to get there.

 Is it better to rent or buy?

-It's easy to feel that buying a house as soon as possible is the best thing to do.
-And, for some people, that may be true.
+You may think you should buy a house as soon as possible.
+And, for some people, that could be the best thing to do.
 But that doesn't mean it's the case for everyone.

 Why buying is better than renting